Newsletter

 7:00 pm – 9:00 pm: Meeting

-Thursday, October 17, 2024 – New Weaver Forum
+Thursday, March 20, 2025 – New Weaver Forum

-10:00 am – 12:00 pm – Zoom
+10:00 am & 7:00pm – Zoom

 Need help or advice on something you’re working on, or just want to help others with their projects?
-Come join us Thursday morning to get answers to your questions and talk about how to approach weaving challenges.
+Come join us to get answers to your questions and talk about how to approach weaving challenges.

-Thursday, October 24, 2024 – Board Meeting
+Thursday, March 27, 2025 – Board Meeting

-See the website for study group meetings.
+See the website for full calendar including study group meetings.

 President’s Message